Last Updated on

 Visit to Sentosa Island was one of the most interesting and exciting parts of our trip to Singapore.

-While planning for the trip, my friends often suggested keeping a day aside for Sentosa Island.
-To be honest I never imagined or expected Sentosa to be so much fun.
-But when we visited this Island, I actually realized that the place was buzzing with action, excitement and some really good vibes.
-Since we travelled with our 2.5-year-old toddler, we decided to take it easy, making a point to enjoy every bit rather than focusing only on a checklist.
+While planning the trip, my friends suggested keeping a day aside for Sentosa Island.
+To be honest I never imagined Sentosa would be so much fun.
+But when we visited this Island, I actually realized, the place was buzzing with action, excitement, and happy vibes.
+When we traveled to Sentosa, our son was 2.5 years old.
+So we decided to take it easy, making a point to enjoy every bit rather than focusing only on a checklist.
 In this post, I am sharing a day’s itinerary for families with young kids seeking to enjoy quality time in Sentosa Island.

-Having said that, this itinerary does not cover all the major attractions but only ones, which we found feasible to cover in a day, considering all the walking around, humidity and the fact that kids get cranky with exertion.
-To know more about other family friendly attractions in Singapore.
-Checkout my previous blog.
-10 family friendly attractions in Singapore
+Having said that, this itinerary does not cover all the major attractions but only those, which are feasible to cover in a day, considering all the walking around, humidity, and the fact that kids often get cranky.
+To know more about other family-friendly attractions in Singapore.
+Check out my previous blog.
+10 family-friendly attractions in Singapore

 About Sentosa Island

-Sentosa is a fun Island off Southern coast of Singapore.
-It’s connected with Singapore mainland through road, cable car, pedestrian boardwalk and monorail.
-Sentosa houses many attractions for all age groups including best in class resorts, Michelin star restaurants, shopping, theme parks, SEA Aquarium, Tiger Sky tower, adventure activities and off course beaches.
+Sentosa is a fun Island off the Southern coast of Singapore.
+It’s connected with Singapore mainland through road, cable car, pedestrian boardwalk, and monorail.
+Sentosa houses many attractions for all age groups including best in class resorts, Michelin star restaurants, shopping, theme parks, SEA Aquarium, Tiger Sky tower, adventure activities, and beaches (manmade beaches, can you imagine !).

 Is one day enough to visit Sentosa?